yoshik08/KLH_CSE_2025-26_S9_TEAM_1_RECORD_SEARCH/README.md

 ## Upgrading the string matching algorithm later
-Only SimpleStringMatcher.java needs to change (or add a new class implementing StringMatcher, e.g. FuzzyStringMatcher using Levenshtein distance) and update the one line in Main.java that constructs the matcher.
+Only SimpleStringMatcher.java needs to change (or add a new class implementing StringMatcher, e.g. FuzzyStringMatcher) and update the one line in Main.java that constructs the matcher.
 No other file needs to change.